Tracing the orbitals of the quantum permutation group: The Haar state

+but this is impossible due to Theorem \ref{efto}.
+Therefore the fourth moment must be 14, and the explicit formulae hold for exotic quantum permutation groups also. \end{proof}

+How far can these techniques be pushed?
 In the case of $S_N^+$, the explicit formulae above together with the moments of the main character mean that it is possible to write down linear relations for the integrals of degree five monomials.
 Whether this gives a system of full rank is another matter.